BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 278 ---

-L 12/278 EN Official Journal of the European Union 17.1.2015

 (c) for all development years, *S′* *j* denotes for a specific development year *j* the following amount: